kamanashisroy/shotodol/README.md

 Module
 ========

-Most of the code done in shotodol are in modules.
-A module is a group of code that provide a functional support to the shotodol environment.
+Most of the code done in shotodol are in modules, simply to achieve **[robustness](http://en.wikipedia.org/wiki/Structural_robustness)**.
+A module is a [group of code](http://en.wikipedia.org/wiki/Encapsulation_%28object-oriented_programming%29) that provides a functional support to the shotodol environment.
 You can say the following things about shotodol modules,

 - Each module is contained in a discrete directory.
 There are helper _Makefiles_ to build the modules.
 These scripts are primed for building modules in depth of two directories.
 For example, you can write modules in apps/net\_echo or core/commands directory.
 - You may choose to load a module dinamically and unload dinamically.
 Though there are ways to load static libraries.
 The idea to load or initiate a module is to let it register the services or add extensions as plugin and do other initialization tasks.
 This is a way to support lazy initialization too.